kamir/ks-inspector/README.md

     </profiles>
 ```

-The following arguments are used:
+The following arguments are used by *ks-inspector*:

 ```
 usage: KSQLQueryInspector :